adomani/Syllabus/.src/TPwL_source.md

 <!-- `echo 'markdown table' | column -s'|' -o'|' -t` -->

+You can find some ideas for what might constitute a "toy project" [here](MA4N1/ideas_to_develop.md).

 The module is based on the proof assistant [Lean 4](https://lean-lang.org/).
 We will use [Mathlib](https://leanprover-community.github.io/), the mathematical library of Lean 4.